 Steven Couras

-Director Of Residence Life & Facility Manager
+Director Of Student Life & Facility Manager

 Steven Couras

 Steven holds a Master of Arts in Public and Organizational Relations with a concentration in Educational Leadership from Montclair State University and a Bachelor of Arts in Communication Studies from Stockton University.
-His work is grounded in principles of equity, care, and community accountability… plus a firm belief that no student program is complete without food/snacks, a great playlist, and the occasional pun to keep things lively.
+His work is grounded in principles of equity, care, and community accountability… plus a firm belief that no student program or event is complete without food/snacks, a great playlist, and the occasional pun to keep things lively.

 Elmira Bayrasli